-“What can happen is that part of the tinsel gets wrapped around the base of the tongue, or even stuck in the stomach, while the rest of the string starts slowly passing into the intestines,” explains Litter-Robot resident vet, Dr. Justine Lee.
+“What can happen is that part of the tinsel gets wrapped around the base of the tongue, or even stuck in the stomach, while the rest of the string starts slowly passing into the intestines,” explains Justine Lee, DVM.
 “With the normal contractions of the intestines, the tinsel starts sawing through the tongue, esophagus, stomach, and intestines, resulting in your Christmas bonus going toward your cat’s thousand-dollar emergency surgery.”

-If you see tinsel (or string) hanging from your cat’s butt, should you pull it?
+Tinsel or string hanging from your cat’s butt – should you pull it?

-Dr. Lee’s emphatic response: No—do not pull it yourself!
+Veterinarians’ emphatic response is: No—do not pull it yourself!
 Doing so could actually rupture your cat’s intestines or colon.
 Instead, get to a veterinarian.

 Long pieces of tinsel or string can get stuck at an attachment point inside your cat, which acts as an anchor.
 (An inch or two of string should easily pass.)
 This occurs most commonly at the pylorus (the end of the stomach) or the base of the tongue.
 “If you pull on it, it can plicate the intestines, pulling them all together and even sawing through the thin intestinal lining,” says Dr. Lee.
 “Perforating the intestinal wall can result in a severe abdominal infection, and often cats don’t survive from this septic peritonitis.”

-If you see tinsel (or string) hanging from your cat’s mouth, should you pull it?
+Tinsel or string hanging from your cat’s mouth – should you pull it?

 Again, no. If the string is wrapped around the base of your cat’s tongue, you could cause severe injury.
 Dr. Lee suggests holding on to a section of the string (without getting bitten or applying any tension) while you frantically find someone to drive you to an emergency clinic.
 Or, you can carefully tape it to your cat’s collar, just to keep it out of the way as much as possible so your cat doesn’t swallow more.